Carnie History, Family Crest & Coats of Arms

 Early Origins of the Carnie family

-County Mayo (Irish: Maigh Eo) located on the West coast of the Republic of Ireland in the province of Connacht, where they held a family seat from ancient times and were a branch of the Ui Fiachrach.
+The surname Carnie was first found in County Mayo (Irish: Maigh Eo) located on the West coast of the Republic of Ireland in the province of Connacht, where they held a family seat from ancient times and were a branch of the Ui Fiachrach.

 Early History of the Carnie family

 This web page shows only a small excerpt of our Carnie research.
 Another 230 words (16 lines of text) covering the years 1199, 1721, 1529, 1539 and 1543 are included under the topic Early Carnie History in all our PDF Extended History products and printed products wherever possible.

 Many spelling variations of the surname Carnie can be found in the archives.
 One reason for these variations is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 The different spellings that were found include Carney, Carnie, McCarney, MacCarney, O'Carney, Kearney and many more.

 Early Notables of the Carnie family (pre 1700)

 Prominent amongst the family at this time was Carney of Cashel and John Kearney of Fethard, prominent in court and legal circles in England.

 Another 30 words (2 lines of text) are included under the topic Early Carnie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Carnie family